COVID-19 Frequently Asked Questions (FAQ)

-We will continue to keep ECMS families and staff updated with advice in accordance with national public health guidelines to ensure the health and safety of children and staff in our centres.
-You can also receive updates via the following:
+We will continue to keep you updated with advice that follows the national public health guidelines to ensure the health and safety of children and staff in our centres.

-- To stay up to date with the Australian Government's latest Information, download the Coronavirus Australia app. iOS download here.
+- The Australian Government's Coronavirus Australia app. iOS download here.
 Android download here.

-- Video resources with information and tips are available from the Department of Health website.
+- Video resources with information and tips from the DHHS website.

-- Call the National Coronavirus Health Information Line on 1800 020 080.
-It operates 24 hours a day, seven days a week.
+- The National Coronavirus Health Information Line (call 1800 020 080), which operates 24 hours a day, seven days a week.

 - Translating or interpreting services (call 131 450).